thrawn01/hugo-blog/content/post/golang-testing-package-encourages-good-package-design.markdown

 private function instead of testing the thing that is actually useful to our users, the public surface.

-If the initial developer correctly tested the public interface first, future pull requests should be judged successful if the public surface tests pass, regardless of what private functions were modified.
+If the initial developer correctly tested the public surface first, future pull requests should be judged successful if the public surface tests pass, regardless of what private functions were modified.
 As long as all code paths within the private functions are covered, the pull request can be judged a success.
-By just following the "test public interfaces only" rule we can avoid extra work in the future, increase the amount of code covered and reduce test overlap.
+By just following the "test public surfaces only" rule we can avoid extra work in the future, increase the amount of code covered and reduce test overlap.